virtool/virtool-website/content/docs/manual/tut_subtraction/index.md

 We will use the _Arabidopsis thaliana_ genome for this example.

-Go the Ensembl Genomes FTP site for Arabidopsis [here](ftp://ftp.ensemblgenomes.org/pub/plants/release-37/fasta/arabidopsis_thaliana/dna/).
+Go to the Ensembl Genomes FTP site for Arabidopsis [here](ftp://ftp.ensemblgenomes.org/pub/plants/release-37/fasta/arabidopsis_thaliana/dna/).
 Download the unmasked version of the genome.

 !["Download Arabidopsis Genome"](download.png)